W8BSD/bsdtty/README.md

 there's an RTS pulse when the tty is opened, and the baudrate is 45 instead of 1000/22 (45.454545...).

-This does hardware keyed RTTY using a UART.
+This does hardware keyed RTTY using a UART or AFSK.
 UARTs supported by the patch are only the 8250 based ones... no USB serial port support yet.

 It also decodes RTTY.